cu-mkp/dyngleyfamily-editioncrafter-data/README.md

 ## Trinity College Cambridge MS O.8.35

 This open-access critical edition is only possible thanks to the digitization efforts of the librarians at Trinity College.
 TCC MS O.8.35 has been digitized in IIIF format; the link to the IIIF manifest is here: [https://mss-cat.trin.cam.ac.uk/Manuscript/O.8.35/manifest.json](https://mss-cat.trin.cam.ac.uk/Manuscript/O.8.35/manifest.json).
-Additional information on the manuscript's contents, format, and provenance is available in the Wren Library's James Catalogue Online [James Catalogue Online](https://mss-cat.trin.cam.ac.uk/Manuscript/O.8.35).
+Additional information on the manuscript's contents, format, and provenance is available in the Wren Library's [James Catalogue Online](https://mss-cat.trin.cam.ac.uk/Manuscript/O.8.35).

 ## editioncrafter-data